'I failed Tara Grinstead:' Bo Dukes sentenced to 25 years, speaks at his own hearing

 Dixie Hudson, Dukes' mother, spoke next.

-"Your plea will never be forgotten," Hudson said, to the Grinstead family.
+"Your queen will never be forgotten," Hudson said, to the Grinstead family.

 Hudson said it was obvious her son has problems, but asked for some form of rehabilitation to be discussed for Dukes.